xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 ## Update policy

 For updating the data layer we need to consider...

-Optimistic UI design works by simulating the result before the server responds.
-This means that the user sees the result of their action immediately, and the app will not need to wait until the server responds with the actual result to update the UI.

-Locally operating on that data

 Although this was acceptable for sending simple messages in which the network delay did not result in any noticeable UI update delay, the delay in response is very noticeable for photo messages because sending a photo message is a significantly more expensive operation in the backend and API layer.